What to do in winter

 It may be winter, but it's still worth finding out what wildlife is around with our nature calendar, full of tips, seasonal walks and ideas on the best places to spot birds and animals at this time of year.

-Come the New Year, you'll find a number of attractions open for rainy day alternatives.
-There's daily openings for Castle Howard (grounds and Stable Courtyard), Dalby Forest, Scarborough SEA LIFE Sanctuary, Ampleforth Abbey and Whitby Museum, while Scarborough Art Gallery and Rotunda Museum are open every day except Mondays.
+Come the New Year, you'll find a number of attractions are still open.
+There's usually daily openings for Castle Howard (grounds and Stable Courtyard), Dalby Forest, Scarborough SEA LIFE Sanctuary and Byland Abbey while Scarborough Art Gallery and Rotunda Museum are open every day except Mondays.

-The area's theatres generally take a well-earned break during January although Helmsley Arts Centre will sometimes offer live screenings plus a few other performances.
+The area's theatres generally take a well-earned break during January although Helmsley Arts Centre offers live screenings and a number of other performances.

-The National Centre for Birds of Prey reopens its doors at the beginning of February.
-Most other attractions kick off their year around February half-term, including Ryedale Folk Museum and Captain Cook Memorial Museum.
-Go Ape! opens daily during half-term, then weekends only until Easter.
-Daily train services return briefly to the North Yorkshire Moors Railway for half-term (18-26 February) and the new season begins 3 April 2017.
-Check individual websites for the most up-to-date details.
+Whitby Museum reopens its doors at the beginning of February.
+Most other attractions kick off their year around February half-term, including National Centre for Birds of Prey and Captain Cook Memorial Museum.
+Daily train services on the North Yorkshire Moors Railway resume in early April.

 And don't forget, Yorkshire Gliding Club is open every day of the year except Christmas Day, for one day trial lessons if you'd like to have a bird's eye view of the National Park!